smithy-lang/smithy-rs/design/src/rfcs/rfc0031_providing_fallback_credentials_on_timeout.md

 Considering the two cases we analyzed above, implementing `CredentialsProviderChain::on_timeout` is not so straightforward.
 Keeping track of whose turn in the chain it is to call `provide_credentials` when an external timeout has occurred is a challenging task.
 Even if we figured it out, that would still not satisfy `Case 2` above, because it was provider 1 that was actively running when the external timeout kicked in, but the chain should return credentials from provider 2, not from provider 1.

-With all that taken into account, we can consider starting with the following simple approach:
+With that in mind, consider instead the following approach:
 ```rust
 impl ProvideCredentials for CredentialsProviderChain {
     // --snip--